-The losses suffered by a business concern may be divided into two types:-
+The losses that a business may experience are divided into two types:

 - Capital losses